 A passage that has been most helpful for me, in the sleepless season and many others, is Psalm 62:5-8.

-That “waiting in silence” – that can be prayer.
-Resting in God, waiting in silence – not speaking.
+That “waiting in silence” - that can be prayer.
+Resting in God, waiting in silence - not speaking.
 We may have no energy to pray.
 And no words.
 And nothing to say.
-But even that silence – that waiting – is prayer.
-Prayer doesn’t depend on us.
+But even that silence - that waiting - is prayer.
+Prayer doesn’t depend on us saying the right words - or any words at all.
 God is there as we wait for Him.
+He understands us.
 Truly, we may be downcast and in turmoil so we prod ourselves to remember what we’ve known:

 The fact that He is our rock is mentioned twice, for emphasis.
 That IS fact.
 That is a bigger fact than our sleeplessness.
 MORE THAN WE CAN’T MAKE OURSELVES SLEEP, WE CAN’T MAKE GOD OUR ROCK.
 AND WE CAN’T MAKE HIM NOT OUR ROCK.
 He simply IS.
 What is a rock?
 Solid, still, steadfast.
 Something to hide behind.
 Something to lean against.
 Something to climb onto for safety or for a better view of possible danger or possible beauty.